Welcome Home (1989 film)

-Welcome Home is a 1989 American drama film directed by Franklin Schaffner.
-It was Schaffner's last film and was released posthumously.
+Welcome Home is a 1989 American drama film written by Maggie Kleinman, and directed by Franklin Schaffner.
+It was the last film directed by Schaffner, who died two months prior to its release.
 This film stars Kris Kristofferson as a Vietnam War veteran who returns to his family and tries to readjust to life after a nearly 20-year absence.
 The film also stars JoBeth Williams, Brian Keith, and Sam Waterston.
 The theme song for the film, "Welcome Home" was performed by Willie Nelson.